harvester/docs/versioned_docs/version-v1.1/host/host.md

 1. Click `Hosts` -> `Edit Config` -> `Storage`
 1. Click `Host/Disk Tags` to start typing and hit enter to add new tags.
 1. Click `Save` to update tags.
-1. On the [Storage Classes](../advanced/storageclass.md) page, create a new storage class and select those defined tags on the `Node Selector` and `Disk Selector` fields.
+1. On the [StorageClasses](../advanced/storageclass.md) page, create a new storage class and select those defined tags on the `Node Selector` and `Disk Selector` fields.

 All the existing scheduled volumes on the node or disk won’t be affected by the new tags.